 "Identity-First" Language Vs "People-First" Language

-A counter-movement has developed called "identity-first," which has been embraced by many in the disability community.
+A counter-movement has developed called "identity-first" language, which some have embraced in the disability community.
 Advocates say that putting their identity as a disabled person first is an acceptable way for people to identify themselves.
-They say separating person and their disability or using the term disabled actually insinuates that disability terms are negative and derogatory.
+They say separating people and their disability insinuates that disability terms are negative and derogatory.

 When a person without a disability reads a descriptor such as “people with disabilities,” they will skip over the terms “people with” or "person who has."
-A word describing a disability may evoke negative images, misconceptions, and myths in the mind of the reader, whether the “person” words are there or not.
-Some people still look at disabled people as objects of pity, non-persons, and as being limited by their condition or intelligence.
+A word describing a disability may evoke negative images, misconceptions, and myths in the readers' minds, whether the “people” words are there or not.
+Some non-disabled individuals still look at disabled people as objects of pity, non-persons, and as being limited by their condition or intelligence.

 What is truly needed here is a change in the public’s attitude towards people with disabilities, not fiddling around with words and policing their usage.
 While some progress has been made in reducing stigma and increasing knowledge of people with differences, individuals with disabilities, their families, advocates, and the media still need to continue to educate the public to treat the disabled as human beings.

-As a writer, I don’t think that word order makes a difference in the way that people perceive individuals with disabilities.
+As a writer, I don’t think that word order makes a difference in how people perceive individuals with disabilities.
 Ultimately, as copywriter Alex Kapitan states, it should be up to each individual with a disability to determine what language best describes their condition.